DIGITAL TRANSFORMATION: WHAT IT IS AND HOW TO GET STARTED

 How to Invest in Digital Transformation?

-Many companies starting their own digital transformation program lack vision and objective.
+Companies starting out their own digital transformation programs often lack vision and objective.
 With IoT and Smart Factory technologies becoming increasingly more popular, it is easy to jump on the bandwagon without much consideration.
-Yet, to fully reap the benefits, companies must think long-term.
+Yet, to fully reap the aforementioned benefits, companies must think long-term.

-In addition to restructuring and reorganizing companies to include positions that attend to specific digital transformation needs, industry leaders need to perform internal assessments and evaluate process and performance to determine which areas in their companies are problematic and need improvement.
+In addition to restructuring and reorganizing to include positions that attend to specific digital transformation needs, industry leaders need to perform internal assessments and evaluate process and performance to determine which areas of their companies need improvement.

 An Ecosystem of Players